 - a.
 The Company leases various warehouse facilities and office spaces under operating leases.
 These leases typically run for a period of 2 to 15 years.
 The Company has the option to renew the lease after the expiration of the lease term. - b.
 EPSBPI has various lease agreements with related parties for the lease of parcels of land located in Ligao City, Albay and Cauayan, Isabela for a period ranging from 3 to 10 years and renewable upon mutual agreement of both parties.
 Rental fees are payable monthly and subject to 5% escalation every year.
 On December 18, 2019, EPSBPI has expressed its interest to acquire the leased land in Cauayan, Isabela in which a 20% down payment was paid on January 2020.
-The remaining balance shall be paid by EPSBPI in 12 equal monthly amortizations which was fully paid as of January 31, 2021. - c.
-In 2011, EPSBPI entered into lease agreements to use various equipment for a period of three years with the option to renew after expiration of the lease term.
-Rental fees are payable on a monthly basis.
-In 2016, the lease agreements were extended for periods ranging from nine months to two years.
+The remaining balance shall be paid by EPSBPI in 12 equal monthly amortizations which was fully paid as of January 31, 2021.
+On January 2021, EPSBPI has acquired the previously leased land in Ligao City, Albay.